 It’s worth noting that a University of Maryland document from September of 1999 stated that Maryland AD Debbie Yow delivered a report in which she said, “Maryland was in favor of expansion, but four or five schools were against it.”
 That jibes with the notion that Duke, UNC, Wake, and perhaps others were against a three-team expansion that included VT.

 The next step is to compare that 1999 theory with what we know about the 2003 expansion, but that would be getting ahead of ourselves.
 Let’s return to the state of the conference wars in 2000, the year VT entered the Big East.
+Try the online catalogue specials like Avon specials to save on beauty products every week.

 2000: TV woes and the inability to expand keep the Big East prone to raiding